 Prior to move-in: We have a checklist we use to make sure everything in the house we can check is in working order prior to the new tenant moving in.

-If the property management company doesn’t do a careful screening of tenants, you will wind up with bad tenants.
+If the property manager doesn’t perform proper tenant screening, you will wind up with bad tenants.
 So question the property manager about their tenant screening process.

 They should have tight guidelines.
 For example, here are our criteria: